 iii.
-Human Resources
+Human Resources Management

 The Human Resources Unit forms a key part of the Organisation as it focuses on human capital which is an enabling factor for the achievement of the Organisation's mandate.
-The Secretariat has an organisational structure which is aimed at strengthening its capacity to advance the SACU Strategic Plan.
-The Human Resources is responsible of ensuring that the staffing levels are sufficient to enable the Secretariat to provide technical advice and high-quality reports to the Commission and Council; and to enable effective implementation of the SACU Strategic Plan and all Policies.
+The Secretariat has an organisational structure which is aimed at strengthening its capacity for the SACU work programme to advance.
+The Human Resources is responsible of ensuring that the staffing levels are sufficient to enable the Secretariat to provide technical advice and high quality reports to the Commission and Council; and to enable effective implementation of all the SACU policies, strategies and the SACU Work Programme.
 To have a consistent skills capacity within the Secretariat, the following responsibilities should be achieved:

-- (a) Recruitment of highly experienced and qualified employees; - (b) Retention and motivation of staff through competitive, welfare based; - (c) Coordinate policies, strategies and performance management; - (d) Staff development through training; and - (e) Effective management of employee relations.
+- (a) recruitment of highly experienced and qualified employees; - (b) retention and motivation of staff through competitive, welfare based; - (c) Coordinate policies, strategies and performance management; - (d) Staff development through training; and - (e) effective management of employee relations.

 iv.
-Information and Technology
+Information and Communication Technology (ICT)